backup/backup/README.md

 Backup 2 - Issues, Wiki, Source, Gems
 =====================================

-I won't actively support Backup 2 yet.
-The source will remain on a separate branch.
-The Issues that belong to Backup 2 have been tagged with a black label "Backup 2".
-The Backup 2 specific Wiki pages have been prefixed with "Backup 2) <Article>".
-The Backup 2 Gems will always remain so you can still use Backup 2.
-I might still accept pull requests, but would highly encourage anyone to move to __Backup 3__ once it's here.
+I won't actively support Backup 2 anymore.
+The source will remain on [a separate branch](https://github.com/meskyanichi/backup/tree/backup-2).
+[The Issues](https://github.com/meskyanichi/backup/issues) that belong to Backup 2 have been tagged with a black label "Backup 2".
+The Backup 2 specific [Wiki pages](https://github.com/meskyanichi/backup/wiki) have been prefixed with "Backup 2) <Article>".
+[The Backup 2 Gems](http://rubygems.org/gems/backup) will always remain so you can still use Backup 2.
+I might still accept pull requests, but would highly encourage anyone to [move to __Backup 3__ once it's here](https://github.com/meskyanichi/backup).

 Michael van Rooijen ( [@meskyanichi](http://twitter.com/#!/meskyanichi) ) | Final Creation